camilocorreaUdeA/go-training/A_tour_of_Go/Basic_types_and_Variables.md

 Try the code online [here](https://goplay.space/#7zsKXN395jl)

-### Call By Reference
+### Parameters Passed By Reference

 Here, you will use the concept of Pointers.
-The dereference operator * is used to access the value at an address.
-The address operator & is used to get the address of a variable of any data type.
-Both the actual and formal parameters refer to the same locations, so any changes made inside the function are actually reflected in actual parameters of the caller.
+The dereference operator `*` is used to access the value at the variable's address.
+The address-of operator `&` is used to get the address of a variable of any data type.
+Both the actual and formal parameters refer to the same memory locations, so any changes made inside the function to the formal parameters are actually reflected in the values of actual parameters of the caller.

 ```golang
 package main